mui/material-ui/docs/pages/api-docs/expansion-panel-summary.md

 You can learn more about the difference by [reading this guide](/guides/minimizing-bundle-size/).

-⚠️ The ExpansionPanelSummary component was renamed to AccordionSummary to match the naming convention of the community.
+⚠️ The ExpansionPanelSummary component was renamed to AccordionSummary to use a more common naming convention.

 You should use `import { AccordionSummary } from '@material-ui/core'`
 or `import AccordionSummary from '@material-ui/core/AccordionSummary'`.